alexcumplido/yoga-api/README.md

 # Yoga API 🧘‍♀️

 Yoga API will serve you yoga categories and postures.
 This documentation should help you use the endpoints with HTTP requests.
+At the moment 12 categories and 48 postures can be requested.

 This is a work in progress, be aware your response can look different.
 This is because changes can be made over time.

 ## Why Yoga Poses ?